AkstonCap/swapService/README.md

   - Pollers skip on-chain items strictly older than their respective waterline (with a small safety margin).
 Idempotency still prevents double-processing if you later move the waterline.

 ## Prerequisites
-- Python 3.8+
+- Python 3.10+ (tested with 3.12 on Ubuntu 24.04.1)
 - Solana wallet and USDC vault token account (ATA)
 - Nexus node/CLI available locally
 - Sufficient balances: SOL for fees, USDC in vault for payouts, USDD for payouts

 ## Install Dependencies

-Using pinned versions:
+Using pinned versions (see `requirements.txt` for exact tested versions):
 ```powershell
 python -m pip install -r requirements.txt
 ```